-James C. Humphrey, Director of Administrative Services.
-Patricia Miller, A.A., Administrative Assistant, Personnel Lawrence W. Stamat, B.A., Administrative Assistant, Accounting and Bookkeeping Carol Tomaszewski, Administrative Assistant, Business and Finance Secretarial: Evette Jackson Receptionist: Dorothy Ruch
+Frederick L., Gruel, B.S., M.B.A., Vice President for Administration and Finance James C. Humphrey, Director of Administrative Services Brian F. McDonnell, B.S.B.A., Administrative Assistant, Student Accounts Patricia Miller, A.A., Administrative Assistant, Personnel Lawrence W. Stamat, B.A., Administrative Assistant, Accounting and Bookkeeping Carol Tomaszewski, Administrative Assistant, Business and Finance (To be appointed).
+Data Programmer Moy Burns, B.A., Data Processing Technician Secretanal: (To be appointed), Secretary to the Vice President, Evette Jackson

-Academic Council and Council Committees
+Academic Council and Council Committees (Listing compiled 1978-79)

-The Academic Council is chaired by the Vice President for Academic Affairs and recommends to the Administration and the Board of Trustees the content and requirements of Edison College degree programs, as well as academic policies and standards governing such programs.
+The Academic Council is chaired by the Vice President for Academic Affairs and recommends to the Administration and the Board of Trustees the content and requirements of Edison College de gree programs, as well as academic policies and standards governing such programs.
 The Council and its various committees total approximately 60 members from New Jersey two- and four-year public and private institutions of higher education and independent educational organizations.